Alto Flugelhorn

 (Compensating) Euphonium in C

 A similar (but less radical) instrument I’d like to see more of is a professional compensating euphonium in C. This did exist as the Besson BE765C, a special order instrument available until the company moved to Germany in 2006.
 That tooling is also likely long gone, and the picture below is the only evidence I have ever seen of the model.
-I can’t imagine more than 5-10 were ever made.
+I can’t imagine more than a handful were ever made.

 Besson BE765C-2 euphonium in C (left), Besson BE765-2 euphonium in B-flat (right).
 Picture from Hidekazu Okayama’s website.

-C euphoniums do exist in some parts of the world, but apart from the Besson above there are none that I know of that are British-style professional instruments.
+C euphoniums do exist and are used in some parts of the world, but apart from the Besson above there are none that I know of that are British-style professional instruments.
 C tubas are a standard for orchestral tubists…I see no reason why a British-style compensating euphonium in C couldn’t also have merit, especially as a doubling instrument for tubists used to C fingerings.

 6/4 American-Style Tenor Tuba